MarkusTratschitt/Drumcomputer/README.md

 ### Reproducing exports with the seed
 Copy the exported seed from the metadata panel (or the JSON blob) and supply it to `exportAudio(renderDuration, sampleRate, { seed: Number(seedValue) })` together with the scene's FX snapshot/grid spec, and the offline render will replay the exact same randomness, FX response, and scheduling that produced the mixdown.

+## Current UI / Editing State

+- 16-pad surface shows three states (selected, currently triggered at the playhead, or playing anywhere in the pattern) and derives pad labels from the active soundbank.
+- Step toggles cycle velocity levels 0.7 → 1.0 → 1.25 → off; accents (>=1.25) are tinted in the grid, and the playhead overlay tracks the normalized step even when looping.
+- Patterns + scenes are stored in LocalStorage (v2 schema with selected/active ids) and a 50-step undo/redo history guards edits; scene playback always prepares the first scene pattern before transport start or external sync start.
+- Scene chains advance at pattern boundaries and honor normalized grid specs when divisions change, so transport + sequencer stay aligned.

+## Soundbanks & Persistence

+- A default kit seeds four kicks/snares/hihats/claps across 16 pads; if no banks exist on load the bank is saved to IndexedDB and selected automatically.
+- Soundbanks, samples (blobs), and per-bank pattern copies are persisted to IndexedDB (v2 database with soundbanks/samples/patterns stores); samples are rehydrated from blobs on load.
+- Replacing a pad sample infers the format from the filename, revokes old blob URLs, updates the sequencer in place, and writes both the bank metadata and the blob to IDB.
+- Soundbank import/export supports manifest JSON + sample files; pad assignments are hydrated against the manifest ids so banks can round-trip with external files.

+## Import/Export Surface

+- Pattern JSON import/export + MIDI import/export (tonejs/midi) are wired through `useImportExport`; MIDI uses the current mapping and pulls velocity into step velocities.
+- Offline export now optionally renders per-pad stems (only for pads that have a sample in the current cache) alongside the mixdown; stem file names are slugged from the scene/bank name.
+- `exportAudio` auto-downloads the mixdown WAV, returns metadata + optional debug timeline, and the Export panel exposes buttons for WAV, ZIP bundle (mixdown + render-meta + stems), or individual/all stems.
+- Export duration is derived from the active scene's pattern chain (bars × division) so renders match the current arrangement at the time you press Export.

 ## Roadmap

 - FX chain (filter/drive), pattern scenes, and extended sample browser with drag/drop.